teddywing/No-More-GitHub-Neck-Cricks-for-Chrome/README.md

 # Installing
-To install the extension, open the Extensions window in Chrome and click 'Load unpacked extension…".
+To install the extension, open the Extensions window in Chrome and click “Load unpacked extension…”.
 In the file browser select the directory of this project.

 # Help!
 Mouse-dragging is all weird!
-The graph may be rotated, but the controls aren't.
+The graph may be rotated, but the controls aren’t.
 Here's a handy translation key.

 ## Mouse dragging
 * UP: graph moves RIGHT